 The core of Sublevel Zero Redux was fine having a dynamic and aesthetically pleasing environment to fly through.
 It just didn't have much to the game aside from the campaign you can fly through and the other difficulties.
 It would have been better to see some additional modes or even some narrative elements.
 Without these elements it's just a shooting gallery that you fly through and while that sounds bad, it's still a fun time.
 The world looked great, the variety of guns was fantastic and I enjoyed the levels though still desired something more from the experience.

-Review Done on Sublevel Zero Redux for Xbox One
+Sublevel Zero Redux Review on Xbox One

 Review Code Provided by Merge Games